 Genre: Adventure/Fantasy/Magic Realism

 The paperback book will comprise of a mixture of poetry and illustrations which will also be accompanied by an activity pack based on the book.
-This project will be filmed will either be filmed as a standalone film, or as the pilot segment for a series and will explore the organization of time and tasks, consequences and priorities amongst other things as Latisha takes a dive into responsibility and rapidly discovers its hidden depths.
-Written by Zeus Knowles.
+This project will either be made as a standalone animated film, or as the animated pilot segment for a series and will explore the organization of time and tasks, consequences and priorities amongst other things as Latisha takes a dive into responsibility and rapidly discovers its hidden depths.

 Deep in the heart of a land far, far away,